 If you ever experience a blepharitis breakout, you’ll be more apt than ever to take steps to prevent a future breakout from reoccurring.
 Taking the following precautions can help ensure future breakouts from reoccurring.

 - Wash your makeup off with makeup wipes and a warm washcloth every night to ensure the eye area is completely free of any lingering makeup that could potentially clog your pores.

 - Avoid touching your hair or eyebrows before touching your eyes.
-You run the risk of depositing oils and dandruff into the eye area and clog your oil glands.
+You run the risk of depositing oils and dandruff into the eye area and clogging your oil glands.

 - Seek treatment for psoriasis or other skin conditions to prevent flaking skin from getting into your eye area.

-- Throw out any eye makeup you used right before or during a flare up to avoid a future bacterial infection.
+- Throw out any eye makeup you used right before or during a flare-up to avoid future bacterial infection.

 - Consider storing your eye makeup in the freezer.
 Keeping your makeup in the freezer at sub-zero temps can kill potentially harmful bacteria that could cause future flareups.

 Check out the video below for more tips on preventing eye disease.